keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

 > Tech is expanding 2.6x times faster than the rest of the UK economy, according to Tech Nation’s 2018 report.
 The digital tech sector is worth nearly £184 billion to UK economy, up from £170 billion in 2016.

 In the modern technology focused era that we live in, I.T is the backbone of many businesses.
-In the past decade, manual paper processes have become electronic and businesses now rely on technology more than ever.
+In the past decade, manual paper processes have become electronic and this has resulted in businesses now relying on technology more than ever.
 But what happens when I.T fails?
-Let's dig a little deeper.
+Let's dig a little deeper to find out.

 ### Low Availability prompts inconvenience.
 I.T Threats prompt potential legalities.
 Don't let either affect your business.
 Depending on the severity of an I.T issue, its outcome can be catastrophic to the reputation of a business.
 Companies try to overcome these risks by quickly designing & executing a recovery strategy, but often it is too late to do this as customers have already gone elsewhere to spend their money.
-In more extreme cases, customers may trigger legal action towards a company for breaking local laws such as the General Data Protection Regulations (GDPR) Act from 2018.
+In more extreme cases, customers may trigger legal action towards a company for breaking local laws such as the General Data Protection Regulations (GDPR) Act, 2018.

 Reduced I.T availability contributes towards the failure of company operations.
 This can lead to a loss of time & money resources for a company.
-Most importantly, it causes a loss of trust amongst new & current customers for a company.
-The following graph produced by Statistica shows just how much revenue can be lost from a single hour of downtime (with 1000+ organisations being surveyed worldwide), with 25% of respondants claiming their average annual loss is ~$301,000 to ~$400,000  (or approximately ~£227,000 to ~£301,000) per hour.
+Most importantly, it causes a loss of trust amongst new & current customers of a company.
+The following graph produced by Statistica shows just how much revenue can be lost from a single hour of downtime (with 1000+ organisations being surveyed worldwide).
+25% of respondents claim their average annual loss from I.T downtime is ~$301,000 to ~$400,000  (or approximately ~£227,000 to ~£301,000) per hour.

 <figure>
 <img src="assets/images/statistics/global-enterprise-server-hourly-downtime-cost-2019.png" />
 </figure>

-Threats, including cyber security attacks and physical attacks towards I.T systems can result in more serious issues such as legal action towards a company.
+Threats, including cyber security attacks and physical attacks towards I.T systems can result in more serious issues, such as legal action towards a company, or closures of a company in more extreme cases.
 Recent cyber security statistics demonstrate shockingly high metrics for attack vectors towards I.T systems.
-These are predicted to grow even more over the next 5 years.
+These are predicted to grow even higher over the next 5 years as tech continues to grow:

 > Data breaches exposed 4.1 billion records in the first half of 2019.
 (RiskBased)